 4-1.
 Criminal Conduct

-- commit a crime, as defined by state, federal, or local law, while on campus, conducting university business, or participating in a university activity;
+a. commit or attempt to commit a crime, as defined by state, federal, or local law, while on campus, conducting University business, or participating in a University activity;

-- to use university resources to facilitate or perpetrate a crime; or
+b. to use University resources to facilitate or perpetrate a crime; or

-- to commit a crime off campus when such action has an impact on the person’s duties or responsibilities as a university student or employee.
+c. to commit a crime off campus when such action has an impact on the person’s duties or responsibilities as a University student or employee.

 4-2.
 False Reporting